Lcressot/gym-round_bot/README.md

 round_bot_env.py

 This module defines the OpenAI gym compatible environment using a model and a window (in this case the window is only used for rendering and is non interactive nor visible, and has not its main thread.
 You can set it to visible but it slows down computations by a factor 10)

+### Test env
+test_env.py

+This script provides a simple code for running an round bot gym environment

 # Installation